miftanurfarid/miftanurfarid.github.io/_pages/about.md

 I teach several courses, including numerical methods, digital signal processing, artificial intelligence, audio signal processing, and data communication.

-Currently, I am seeking PhD opportunities in the field of speech signal processing.
+~~Currently, I am seeking PhD opportunities in the field of speech signal processing.~~

+I am now pursuing a PhD in Electrical Engineering at [Institut Teknologi Sepuluh Nopember (ITS)](https://www.its.ac.id), Surabaya, Indonesia.

+My current doctoral research focuses on **segmentation of carotid artery ultrasound images**, aiming to improve the accuracy and efficiency of medical image analysis for cardiovascular disease assessment.

 If you are interested in collaborating on research, please feel free to contact me.